Draken Harald Hårfagre: Launch and maiden voyage

 The launching of the longship took place in the summer of 2012.
 The initial period was one of exploring how to sail and row the ship, and for experimentation with the rigging along the coast of Norway.

 In summer 2014, skippered by Swedish captain Björn Ahlander, the longship made its first real expedition, a three-week passage under sail from Norway to Merseyside, England.
 There it was hosted by the Liverpool Victoria Rowing Club.
 It also visited various other locations around the coast of the British Isles, including the Isle of Man, Western Isles, Orkney and Shetland.

 Expedition America 2016

-The ship left its home port of Haugesund, Norway on the 26th of April, 2016, bound for Newfoundland, the aim being to explore and retrace the first transatlantic crossing and the Viking discovery of the New World.
-The route included stops at the Shetland and Faroe Islands, Iceland, and Greenland, before landfall on Newfoundland was finally achieved on June 1 that year.
+The ship left its home port of Haugesund, Norway on 26 April 2016, bound for Newfoundland, the aim being to explore and retrace the first transatlantic crossing and the Viking discovery of the New World.
+The route included stops at the Shetland and Faroe Islands, Iceland, and Greenland, before landfall on Newfoundland was finally achieved on 1 June that year.
 Future stops were planned along the Atlantic Canadian and American coast.

 The schedule of the voyage was: